-The Agriculture Bill 2019-20 was given its First Reading on 16 January and Second Reading on 3 February 2020.
-The first Public Bill Committee session is on 11 February 2020.
+The Agriculture Bill 2019-21 was given its First Reading on 16 January and Second Reading on 3 February 2020.
+It completed Committee Stage on 5 March 2020 and remaining Commons stages are scheduled for 13 May 2020.

 Download the full report